smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"http://localhost:3000,http://localhost:6688"`

-Controls the URLs Chainlink emits in the `Allow-Origins` header of its API responses.
-Input may be a comma-separated (no spaces) list.
-You may experience CORS issues if this is not set correctly.
+Controls the URLs Chainlink nodes emit in the `Allow-Origins` header of its API responses.
+The setting can be a comma-separated list with no spaces.
+You might experience CORS issues if this is not set correctly.

 You should set this to the external URL that you use to access the Chainlink UI.

-You may set `ALLOW_ORIGINS=*` to allow the UI to work from any URL, but it is recommended for security reasons to make it explicit instead.
+You can set `ALLOW_ORIGINS=*` to allow the UI to work from any URL, but it is recommended for security reasons to make it explicit instead.

 ### AUTHENTICATED_RATE_LIMIT

 - Default: `"1000"`

-AUTHENTICATED_RATE_LIMIT defines the threshold to which authenticated requests get limited.
-More than this many authenticated requests per AUTHENTICATED_RATE_LIMIT_PERIOD will be rejected.
+`AUTHENTICATED_RATE_LIMIT` defines the threshold to which authenticated requests get limited.
+More than this many authenticated requests per `AUTHENTICATED_RATE_LIMIT_PERIOD` will be rejected.

 ### AUTHENTICATED_RATE_LIMIT_PERIOD

 - Default: `"1m"`

-AUTHENTICATED_RATE_LIMIT_PERIOD defines the period to which authenticated requests get limited.
+`AUTHENTICATED_RATE_LIMIT_PERIOD` defines the period to which authenticated requests get limited.

 ### BRIDGE_RESPONSE_URL